Biography

 With his brother Alain Kremski | Photo Copyright : Alain Cinquini |

-After concerto for flute, harp and string orchestra "Dilemme" ( premiered by Emmanuel Pahud, Marie-Pierre Langlamet with the Dresden Philharmonie conducted by Marcin Macelaru in Dresden 1-2 June 2019).
-Laurent Petitgirard composed a ballet "Si YEOU KI" - The Journey to the West" (2019-2020) for the chinese choregrapher Wang Yabin.
+After concerto for flute, harp and string orchestra Dilemme ( premiered by Emmanuel Pahud, Marie-Pierre Langlamet with the Dresden Philharmonie conducted by Marcin Macelaru in Dresden 1-2 June 2019).

 Avec Daniel Mesguisch